Andrea Finocchiaro Aprile: Biography

-Andrea Finocchiaro Aprile was a professor of "history of law" at the University of Ferrara and at the University of Siena.
+Andrea Finocchiaro Aprile was a professor of "history of law" at the University of Ferrara and the University of Siena.

 He began his political activity with the election as deputy to the Chamber of Deputies in 1913 as a liberal, following in his father's footsteps.
-Re-elected in 1919 with Democratic Social Party, he was appointed Undersecretary for War in the Nitti I Cabinet until 1920 and Undersecretary for Finance in the Nitti II Cabinet.
+Re-elected in 1919 with the Democratic Social Party, he was appointed Undersecretary for War in the Nitti I Cabinet until 1920 and Undersecretary for Finance in the Nitti II Cabinet.
 Re-elected also in 1921, he opposed the nascent fascist regime as a Freemason, and in 1924 he ran on the lists of Giovanni Amendola's National Union, but this time he was not re-elected.

 He retired from active politics in 1925 and returned to practice as a lawyer.

-In 1936 he expressed his consent to the Ethiopian war and to the union of Albania with Italy.
-In the winter of 1942 he made contact with exponents of Sicilian pre-fascist politics.
-He officially returned to politics in June 1943, a few days before the landing of the allies in Sicily, launching in Palermo an appeal with an Action Committee for passive resistance against fascist Italy, a committee that became the original nucleus of the Movement for the Independence of Sicily (MIS).
-He also maintained close contacts with both the British and US secret services, and therefore with the Amgot, to support the separatist cause.
+In 1936 he expressed his consent to the Ethiopian war and the union of Albania with Italy.
+In the winter of 1942, he contacted exponents of Sicilian pre-fascist politics.
+He officially returned to politics in June 1943, a few days before the landing of the Allies in Sicily, launching in Palermo an appeal with an Action Committee for passive resistance against fascist Italy.
+This committee became the original nucleus of the Movement for the Independence of Sicily (MIS).
+He also maintained close contact with the British and US secret services, and therefore with the Amgot, to support the separatist cause.